DaveyEke/react-native-nitro-cos-sim/README.md

 const jsTime = performance.now() - jsStart;
 ```

-**Results**: JavaScript was faster due to array marshalling overhead and lack of SIMD optimization.
+**Results**: JavaScript was faster due to array marshalling overhead and lack of SIMD optimization(according to Claude).

 ### 2. Accelerate Framework with Arrays (vDSP)